0xSero/partisia-docs/docs/node-operations/run-a-price-oracle-node.md

 ## Register as a price oracle

-Becoming a price oracle require a stake of 5000 MPC associated to the large oracle contract and a _Register_ transaction at one of the price oracles:
+Becoming a price oracle requires a stake of 5000 MPC associated to the large oracle contract and a _Register_ transaction at one of the price oracles:

 1. Find